turingschool/front-end-curriculum/projects/jet-fuel.md

 * **7 points** - Project has sporadic testing of some server-side endpoints.
 There are happy path tests, but there are is one or zero sad path cases.
 * **0 points** - There is little or no evidence of testing in this application.
 Most or all of the tests in the test suite are failing.

+### Commented Server File

+* **10 points** - Each line of the server file (on a separate branch) is commented and explains the code using precise, correct terminology and specificity
+* **5 points** - Most lines of the server file (on a separate branch) are commented, but the explanation of code does not display understanding of the underlying code
+* **0 points** - Lines are sparsely commented in the server file (on a separate branch) and understanding of the code is clearly lacking

 ### JavaScript Style

 * **20 points** - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
 There _zero_ instances where an instructor would recommend taking a different approach.